toku-sa-n/coqfmt/README.md

 Just input your Coq code from stdin.
 Coqfmt will print the formatted code to stdout.

+Coqfmt is aware of commandline arguments in `_CoqProject` file.
+If you have a `_CoqProject` file in your project, Coqfmt will use the arguments in the file.

 See `coqfmt --help` for more detail.

 ## Don't like the formatted code?